 Exercising At Altitude

-Exercising at Altitude improves muscular endurance and increases fitness through intensified aerobic and anaerobic training sessions.
-Training under intermittent hypoxia also prepares an individual best for competition or hiking at altitude by improving breathing economy, and the ability to stay saturated with oxygen while working hard at altitude.
+Exercising at altitude improves muscular endurance and increases fitness through intensified aerobic and anaerobic training sessions.
+By training under a state of intermittent hypoxia, people can prepare for competitions or sports in a professional fashion.
+Doing so will cause one's breathing economy to improve and trains the ability for the body to stay saturated with oxygen while performing at a high altitude.

 - Increase VO2 Max and Lactate Threshold

 There are, however, plenty of additional benefits to altitude training.
 The exposure to low oxygen air will challenge the body and will cause physiological reactions such as an increase in capillarization for greater oxygen delivery to the tissues, muscles and brain.
 It can also decreased your average heart rate and blood pressure and stimulate the metabolism of fat.